AlexOpenSourceCode/Secure-Chat/README.md

 Secure Chat is an encrypted peer to peer chat program that uses PGP and AES encryption to secure communications.
 Each user generates a PGP public and private key.
-Your PGP key is then used to generate a new AES key for each chat session when a client connects to your server.
+Your PGP key is then used to exchange a new AES key for each chat session when a client connects to your server.

 Primary code files:
 main.cpp